 I have seen some 1000 museums around the world and am VERY enthused about the Etruscan museum Museo Archeologico Nazionale Tarquiniense in Tarquinia.
-It is about as good as the Villa Giulia Etruscan museum in Rome.
+It is comparable to the Villa Giulia Etruscan museum in Rome.

 How to get for mere pennies from Civitavecchia to Tarquinia (Italy)

 Civitavecchia (Italy) is the big cruise port near Rome.
 Cruise ships out there will try to sell you an expensive bus trip from Civitavecchia to Tarquinia (Italy) by private bus for a lot of money.
-The excursion sales desk will probably not honestly explain about how the public transport works, for making Cruise line money, not providing truth or being fair is their mission in life.
+The excursion sales desk will probably dishonestly explain, for making Cruise line money, not providing truth or being fair is their mission in life.

 This info is valid as of September 12, 2012.
 Please get an update from the Tarquinia Tourist Info to make sure.